solmyst/ecommerce_golang/README.md

 ---

-## 👋 Welcome, Intern!
+## 👋 Welcome

 This project is designed to be a hands-on learning experience, guiding you through the development of a foundational e-commerce order management system using Go.
-Over the next few weeks, you'll gain practical experience with backend development concepts, Go's ecosystem, and building robust APIs.
+You'll gain practical experience with backend development concepts, Go's ecosystem, and building robust APIs.

 ---